Skip to main content

 Sydney Spyksma

-Sydney previously completed her Bachaelor of Arts (Honours) here at Ontario Tech University, completing a dual major in Forensic Psychology and Criminology and Justice.
-During her undergrad, she wrote an undergraduate honours thesis under the supervision of Dr. Joseph Eastwood that examined the efficiacy of a virtually self-administered interview.
-Her thesis received the Canadian Psychological Association Certificate of Academic Excellence.
-Sydney is currently a first-year Master's student working under the supervision of Dr. Lindsay Malloy.
-She plans to study police investigative interviewing practices used for adolescents to aid in the discovery of best practices for this age group.
+Sydney completed her Bachelor of Arts (Honours) here at Ontario Tech University, completing a dual major in Forensic Psychology and Criminology and Justice.
+During her undergrad, she wrote an undergraduate honours thesis under the supervision of Dr. Joseph Eastwood that examined the efficacy of a virtually self-administered interview; her thesis received the Canadian Psychological Association Certificate of Academic Excellence.
+Sydney is currently a second-year Master's student working under the supervision of Dr. Lindsay Malloy.
+Her Masters' project involves interviewing adolescents about past experiences, where she will assess how adolescents engage with the interview process as well as use ground rule instructions.
+Her goal for this project (and likely future projects) will be to determine best practice interviewing methods or adolescents.

 Quintan Crough